erikarn/erikarn.github.io/kenwood/TS-670/notes.md

 from the above logic and RF power control (PCL) generated from the front panel.

+## Service Manual Errata

+### Voltage Adjustment

+ * The service manual (the first calibration section) lists the 8V rail as being between 8.55 and 9.45V.
+Considering it's fed from a 7808 regulator, it definitely should be 8V.

+### Control Adjustment

+ * The internet scan of the service manual, section 6, has different frequencies for each of the voltage adjustments.
+ * 7.499MHz should be 7.990MHz
+ * 6.600MHz should be 6.660MHz
+ * 24.790MHz is OK
+ * 21.000MHz is OK
+ * 24.999MHz should be 24.990MHz
+ * 24.800MHz is OK
+ * 53.999MHz is 53.990MHz
+ * 50.000MHz is OK

+### TX Adjustment

+#### Base Current

+You absolutely should verify the finals current by desoldering the two links on the finals board (A and B, which are unlabeled, sigh) and measure the current between them.
+I destroyed one of my driver transistors because the circuit didn't actually calibrate down to 0mA bias current.

+The A and B connectors aren't labelled on the board or drawn on the service manual.
+It's similar to the TS-660 finals board though (and that service manual does have pictures) - the "A" jumper is the one closest to VR1, and the "B" jumper is closest to VR2.

 ## Weirdnesses / Errors

 ### 50MHz TX bandpass filter